Collaborative Nursing Education Continuum Model (CNECM)

 - meet Post-Licensure BSN Program Track Admission Criteria

-Current ADN students with a BA/BS in a field other than nursing may wish to consider the Pathways Program for Family Nurse Practitioner Specialty or may apply to the Post-Licensure BSN Program through the CNECM or the traditional path (TPOST).
+Current ADN students with a BA/BS in a field other than nursing may apply to the Post-Licensure BSN Program through the CNECM or the traditional path (TPOST).
 “Second baccalaureate” students are ONLY required to complete the 24 units Upper Division Nursing coursework in the Post-Licensure BSN Program Track (no other SSU degree requirements apply).

-Enrollment in the CNECM Academic Program Plan is limited to students currently enrolled (Fall 2013) in the first semester of their ADN programs at the CNECM community colleges listed above.
-If you expect to graduate from any ADN program in less than one calendar year or are already a California Registered Nurse, other nursing educational tracks are available at SSU.
-See the Post Licensure BSN webpage and the MSN FNP webpage (“The Pathways Program” link).
+Application and admission to the CPOST Academic Program Plan is limited to students enrolled in the first semester of their ADN programs in Fall 2014 at any of the CNECM community colleges listed above.
+If you expect to graduate from any ADN program in less than one calendar year or are already a California Registered Nurse, please see information on the Post-Licensure BSN website specifically for “TPOST.”

-Nursing Supplemental Application for CNECM beginning in Summer 2014 (.docx).
-Applications are due March 15, 2014.
+The Nursing Supplemental Application for CNECM to begin in Summer 2015 will be available January 15, 2015 here and from the Post-Licensure BSN Program Track website.
+Applications are due March 15, 2015.
 Late or incomplete applications will not be considered.
-Prospective CNECM students DO NOT submit the application for University admission for Fall 2014.
-Send questions to firstname.lastname@example.org with subject line "CNECM 2014".
+Prospective CNECM students DO NOT submit the application for University admission for Fall 2015.
+Send questions to email@example.com with subject line "CNECM 2015."